pingidentity/pingdirectory-go-client/configurationapi/docs/AddEntryDnVirtualAttributeRequest.md

 ### NewAddEntryDnVirtualAttributeRequest

-`func NewAddEntryDnVirtualAttributeRequest(name string, schemas []EnumentryDnVirtualAttributeSchemaUrn, attributeType string, enabled bool, ) *AddEntryDnVirtualAttributeRequest`
+`func NewAddEntryDnVirtualAttributeRequest(name string, schemas []EnumentryDnVirtualAttributeSchemaUrn, enabled bool, ) *AddEntryDnVirtualAttributeRequest`

 NewAddEntryDnVirtualAttributeRequest instantiates a new AddEntryDnVirtualAttributeRequest object This constructor will assign default values to properties that have it defined,